adamlaho/Green-boy/README.md

 - Verify the bot has permissions to read job status
 - Ensure the bot is running continuously without interruptions

+**Shutdown button not working:**
+- If the bot is unresponsive and the shutdown button doesn't work
+- Use the emergency shutdown script or manually kill the process
+- If this occurs frequently, consider creating a new bot token

 ### Logging

 The bot logs activities to stdout.
 To save logs: